VenturaNotes/Knowledge/- Topics/string (python).md

 ```
 - Method in Python that checks if all characters in a string are digits and if the string is not empty
 #### .split()
+- Seems to turn a string into a list my removing whitespaces
 ```python
 my_string = "This is a sample string with multiple words." word_list = my_string.split()